SeldonIO/seldon-core/examples/centralised-logging/README.md

 When Kibana appears for the first time there will be a brief animation while it initializes.
 On the Welcome page click Explore on my own.
 From the left-hand menu select the top Discover item.
-In the form field Index pattern enter _kubernetescluster-* It should read "Success!" and Click the > Next step button on the right.
+In the form field Index pattern enter kubernetes_cluster-* It should read "Success!" and Click the > Next step button on the right.
 In the next form select timestamp from the dropdown labeled Time Filter field name.
 From the bottom-right of the form select Create index pattern.